 Features

-Regardless of the price, most come with a monitor.
-With low-priced models, this will be relatively basic, showing metrics such as time, distance, and rowing speed.
-Many people will find this information sufficient.
-Step up to the next level, and you may get a rower with a monitor that comes with preprogrammed workouts and also displays calories burned and power output (watts).
+Step up to the next level, and you may get a rower with a monitor that comes with pre-programmed workouts and calories burned and power output (watts) displays.

 -